rixprog/personal-AI-desktop-assistant/README.md

-Here's a structured README for the **Personal AI Desktop Assistant** repository:

----

 # **Personal AI Desktop Assistant**

 An AI-powered desktop assistant using OpenAI's GPT model, designed to assist users with various tasks via a command-line interface (CLI) or graphical user interface (GUI).